Motion Matters: Neural Motion Transfer for Better Camera Physiological Measurement: Motion Augmented rPPG Video Pipeline

 In an ideal world, a motion transfer algorithm is expected to perturb the PPG signal since head motion will induce certain changes in raw pixel intensities.
 However, the frequency domain analysis of the PPG signal should preserve the peaks related to the heart rate of the patient.
 It is highly unlikely that the peak frequency of head motion and heart rate will be exactly the same.

 Thus, our goal is to first analyze if the motion transfer algorithm of Face-Vid2Vid~\cite{Wang2020OneShotFN} can preserve the peak heart rate indicated in the frequency domain analysis of the PPG signal extracted from the source video and the synthesized video.
-In Figure~\ref{fig:example_ma}, we qualitatively analyze the time-domain and frequency domain PPG signals extracted from the source and the synthesized (augmented) video.
+In \Cref{fig:example_ma}, we qualitatively analyze the time-domain and frequency domain PPG signals extracted from the source and the synthesized (augmented) video.
 We choose a simple unsupervised algorithm, POS~\cite{wang2017algorithmic}, for extracting the PPG signal from all the facial videos to focus more on the original signal contents in the videos.
 We observe that the most prominent frequency peak, corresponding to the heart rate, is the same for the source video and the augmented video.
 This appears to also hold true across different appearances and motion conditions, both in the source videos and the driving videos.
-We present additional results in the Appendix~\ref{sec:ma_effects}.
-Thus, we can effectively claim that motion transfer algorithms like Face-Vid2Vid~\cite{Wang2020OneShotFN} do preserve the underlying physiological signal, like heart rate, and they can be a very effective tool for large scale augmentation of training videos for PPG estimation tasks.
+Again, we also provide quantitative evidence to support our observation in \Cref{tab:compare_motion_transfer}.
+We also present additional qualitative results and information about prior works analyzing the presence of physiological signals in deep fake videos in the supplementary material.
+Thus, we can effectively claim that keypoint-based motion transfer algorithms like Face-Vid2Vid~\cite{Wang2020OneShotFN} do preserve the underlying physiological signal, like heart rate, and they can be a very effective tool for large scale augmentation of training videos for rPPG estimation tasks.
 Our quantitative experimental results show that deep neural networks for camera physiological measurement can take advantage of this to significantly improve model performance by training on motion-augmented data.